Chrysler recalls 630,300 Jeep SUVs for two separate issues

 Also, 221,100 Jeep Wrangler SUVs with 3.6-liter engines from model years 2012 and 2013 will be recalled because of possible leaking of transmission fluid.
 Chrysler said a component of the Wrangler's power steering system may rub against a transmission fluid cooling line, causing the fluid to leak.

-Chrysler, majority-owned by Italy's Fiat SpA FIA.MI, said it is not aware of any injuries or accidents caused by either of the issues.
+Chrysler, majority-owned by Italy's Fiat SpA, said it is not aware of any injuries or accidents caused by either of the issues.

 The recalls come after Chrysler earlier this week refused a request by U.S. regulators to recall 2.7 million older-model Jeep SUVs.
 The company claims that safety regulators conducted an incomplete analysis when they studied fires occurring after rear-impact crashes that have resulted in 51 deaths.